 “Naw,” she said.
 “It’s not new.
 It’s just all of what they did.
-I don’t really wanna be in this room no more.
+I don’t really want to be in this room no more.
 Can we leave?”

-Later that evening, Mean-Ass-DeVante, the boy who got slapped four times in front of Frogger, and another one of his friends dragged DeVante back in the woods.
+Later that evening, Mean DeVante, the boy who got slapped four times in the church parking lot, and another one of his friends dragged DeVante back in the woods.
 DeVante slapped, punched, kicked, and bit the best he could but they ended up beating DeVante down with t-ball bats.
 They didn’t ever hit him directly in the head but they crushed his larynx.
 DeVante’s body stayed spread out in those woods all night before we found him.
 We only found him because one of the boys put a video of the beating up on facebook live.

-I told Ella Staywoke about my plan to kill Mean-Ass-DeVante and his friends for what they did to DeVante.
-But that’s the strange thing about planning to kill boys from South Jackson with someone like Ella Staywoke .
+I told Ella Staywoke about my plan to kill Mean DeVante and his friends for what they did to DeVante.
+But she wasn’t interested in killing anyone.

-“They did what you gon' do sooner or later,” she said.
+“They did what all yall do sooner or later,” she said.